mvillafuertem/scala-1/topics/foundations/defs.md

 memory.
 That operation will always be near-instaneous, because it just has to look up a value in memory which has already been calculated.

-A definition using the `def` keyword will behave in exactly the same way if it's implementation is just a simple expression, as in our earlier example,
+A definition using the `def` keyword will behave in exactly the same way if its implementation is just a simple expression, as in our earlier example,
 ```scala
 def second: String = "two"